 Another survey of 10,000 people found that “relative income” was a huge factor in determining self-esteem.
 Relative income isn’t what you earn, it’s what you earn in comparison to what others earn.
 So even if you are making a handsome salary, if your friends are earning more than you, your self-esteem drops and resentment builds.

 Clearly, social media is the rolling paper that enables us to assimilate and toke on all the stuff we feel we deserve but are missing out on.
-Taking a break from “following” 250 online “friends” is an important first step on the road to recovery.
+So it stands to reason that taking a break from “following” 250 online “friends” is an important first step on the road to recovery.

-Resentment builds walls that block us off from the most important ingredient needed for a happy life: authentic, transparent, meaningful, life-affirming, personal, face-to-face, unedited, non-curated relationships with “real” people.
+Resentment builds walls that block us off from the most important ingredient needed for a happy life: authentic, meaningful, affirming, personal, non-curated relationships with “real” people who care.